rosie-s/courses/Udacity/02_IntroToComputerScience/Notes/Lesson3_Notes.md

 while date1 is before date2:
     date1 = advance to next day
     days += 1
+return days
 ```

 ### Calculation
 #### Question
-> Roughly how long will it take a Python program using this approach, to count days between 12 Dec 1912 and 12 Dec 2012?
+> Roughly how long will it take a Python program - using this approach - to count days between 12 Dec 1912 and 12 Dec 2012?

 #### Solution
 ```